-IF an obligation THEN It is a mortgage if real property that is located inside or outside the United States secures all or part of the obligation.
+IF an obligation THEN Incurred after 1987 It is a mortgage if real property that is located inside or outside the United States secures all or part of the obligation.
 1 Incurred after 1984 but before 1988 It is a mortgage only if secured primarily by real property.
-It is not a mortgage if, at the time the obligation was incurred, the interest recipient reasonably classified the obligation as other than a mortgage, real property loan, real estate loan, or other similar type of obligation.
+Is in existence on December 31, 1984 It is not a mortgage if, at the time the obligation was incurred, the interest recipient reasonably classified the obligation as other than a mortgage, real property loan, real estate loan, or other similar type of obligation.
 2